Decentralized Multi-Agents by Imitation of a Centralized Controller: Conclusion

 \section{Conclusion}

-We propose a MARL algorithm, called Centralized Expert Supervises Multiagents (CESMA), which takes the training paradigm of centralized training, but decentralized execution.
+We propose a MARL algorithm, called Centralized Expert Supervises Multiagents (CESMA), which takes the popular training paradigm of centralized training, but decentralized execution.
 The algorithm first trains a centralized expert policy, and then adapts DAgger to obtain decentralized policies that execute in a decentralized fashion.
+We also formulated an approach that enables multi-agents to learn a communication protocol, which is notoriously hard for decentralized agents to learn.
+Experiments in a variety of tasks show that CESMA can train successful decentralized multi-agent polices at a low sample complexity Notably, the decentralization protocol often is able to achieve the same levels of cumulative reward as a centralized controller, which in our experiments often achieves higher rewards than the competing methods MADDPG and independent DDPG.
+And in particular, we demonstrate successful decentralization in even complex tasks such as StarCraft 2, where decentralized learners had a tough time learning.